BIOP/qupath-extension-spotiflow/README.md

 In order to be as reproducible and sure of your results as possible, especially when it comes to publishing, these are our current guidelines:
 1. Use `saveBuilder()` which saves a JSON file of your SpotiflowBuilder, which can be reused with `SpotiflowBuilder(File builderFile)`.
 That way you will not lose the setting your did
-2. Save the `spotiflow-training`, `QC` and `models` folders at the end of your training somewhere.
+2. Save the `spotiflow-training` and `models` folders at the end of your training somewhere.
 This will contain everything that was made during training.
 3. Save the training script as well.